moranpatrick/Emerging-Technologies-Project/README.md

     * This will install all the requirments for this project in your tensorflow envoirnment.

 6. The training model has allready been saved into the model folder but if you would like to see it running yourself:
-    Type the following command:
+    Navigate into the model folder and type the following command:
     > python train.py

-    * \*NOTE\* - The model can take anything from 25-60 minutes to complete depending on the speed of your processor.
+    * \*\*NOTE\*\* - The model can take anything from 25-60 minutes to complete depending on the speed of your processor.
 However, if you wish to see all of the output from the training model including some result graphs, check out this notebook I made.
 Click [here](https://github.com/moranpatrick/Emerging-Technologies-Project/blob/master/TrainingModel.ipynb).

 7. Now you are ready to run the web app.
     Type the command: